- Joining the pension

 The value of investments can go down as well as up and you could get back less than was paid in.
 This includes if you are in drawdown as a portion of your pension remains invested.
 You need to be comfortable with the level of risk of your investment, which may fluctuate in value frequently and at times significantly.

 You need to consider the longer-term impact of making withdrawals from your pension pot because your money could run out.

 Protect against pension scams

 The Pensions Regulator has provided information to help people protect themselves from pension scammers.

 Find out more on The Pension Regulator website.

 The Financial Conduct Authority also provide information as well as a helpful warning list of known scammers.

 Read more and use the FCA tool on their ScamSmart website.

 Laws and tax rules may change in the future.
-This information is based on our current understanding in April 2020 and your own circumstances also have an impact on the taxes you pay.
+This information is based on our current understanding in April 2021 and your own circumstances and where you live in the UK also have an impact on the taxes you pay.